effiemanyos/ms2-produck/README.md

 **Age:** Not Specified

-All under the constraints of a **tight/no budget for expensive bootcamps**.
+All under the constraints of a **tight/no budget for expensive bootcamps (e.g. Product School)**.

 ### **User Needs**

-These are some crucial **user pain points** worth mentioning:
+These are some crucial **user pain points / struggles** worth mentioning:

 1. **Lack of Trust** | Users do not how to differentiate high-quality content from poor/fake PM content on the internet as they do not have previus experience in the field.